 Rule 2 Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.

 A panel made up of senior officers of HCC will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
 The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child’s needs.

 Rule 3 Sibling: Children who have a sibling on the roll of the school at the time of application.
 This applies to reception through to Year 5

 In Year admissions: the sibling may be in the school’s final year as long as they will still be in attendance at the time of admission.

-Rule 4 Nearest School: Children for whom it is their nearest community or voluntary-controlled school or an own admitting school or academy using Hertfordshire’s admission rules.
+Rule 5 Nearest School: Children for whom it is their nearest community or voluntary controlled school or an own admitting school or academy using Hertfordshire county council’s admission rules

-If your child does not qualify under Rule 4, they will be considered under Rule 5.
+Children not considered under Rule 5 will be considered under Rule 6.

-Northgate Primary school will use the same definitions and measuring system as outlined in Hertfordshire County Council’s admissions literature, “Applying for a school place”.
+Northgate Primary School will use the same definitions and measuring system as Hertfordshire County Council’s as outlined in the “Definitions” section below.